abasile1-tech/flash-card-application/README.md

  - Add a backup for the database
  - Allow the dropdown menu to disappear when somewhere else on the page is clicked
  - Allow each notebook to have a user-choosable color to allow for further customization
+ - Save each user's preference for dark or light mode in the database and load that preference the next time that they log in.